olliefr/gke-auto-sandbox/README.md

 * You _must_ set the `project` ID;
 * You _may_ change the `region` and `zone` to your preferred values;
-* You _should_ change the values in `authorized_networks` to only allow access from your CIDR blocks.
+* You _should_ change the values in `authorized_networks` to only allow access from your approved CIDR blocks.

+❗ The default value for `authorized_networks` allows public access to the cluster endpoint.
+You still have to authenticate to perform any action, but it's not best practice to leave the control plane endpoint exposed to the world.
+So, adjust the `authorized_networks` accordingly.

+To find your public IP, you can run `dig -4 TXT +short o-o.myaddr.l.google.com @ns1.google.com`

 Now you can deploy with Terraform (`init` ... `plan` ... `apply`).
 Enjoy! :shipit:

 ## Input variables

-A more in-depth look at this module's input variables.
+This module accepts the following input variables.

 * `project` is the Google Cloud project resource ID.
 * (Optional) `region`
 * (Optional) `zone`
 * (Optional) `enable_flow_log`
 * (Optional) `preemptible`: use preemptible VM instances for cluster nodes?
 Default is `true`.
+* (Optional) `node_cidr_range`
+* (Optional) `pod_cidr_range`
+* (Optional) `service_cidr_range`
 * (Optional) `authorized_networks` is the list of objects representing CIDR blocks allowed to access the cluster's "public" endpoint.

-   ❗ Default is `[]`, which means no access.
-Check out the _Quick start_ section for a more permissive example.

-   To find your public IP, run `dig -4 TXT +short o-o.myaddr.l.google.com @ns1.google.com`

 ## Example workload